pgraft blog header

 Column Descriptions:

-• node_id: Unique identifier for each node
+• node_id: Unique numeric identifier for each node in the cluster

-• address/port: Network location of the node
+• address/port: Network location where the node accepts Raft protocol communication

-• is_leader: Boolean indicating leader status
+• is_leader: Boolean indicating whether this node is currently serving as the Raft leader

-• term: Current election term
+• term: Current election term number, which increases with each leader election

-• last_log_index: Index of the most recent log entry
+• last_log_index: Index of the most recent log entry on this node

 Log Replication Functions